LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

       -  Both the ``--url`` and ``ref`` are combined to make this URL: ``https://kojipkgs.fedoraproject.org/compose/ostree/repo/refs/heads/fedora/<MAJOR_VERSION>/<CPU_ARCHITECTURE>/<OPERATING_SYSTEM>``.

    -  --nogpg = Do not verify the GPG signature of the OCI image.

+- **ostreecontainer** = Use an OSTree container instead of an OSTree repository for the install.
+A ``reboot`` is required after this step.
+The Kickstart installation will continue where it left off.
+[92][93]

+   -  --no-signature-verification = Do not verify the GPG signature of the container image.
+   -  --remote = The OSTree remote name.
+   -  --stateroot = Default: "default".
+The operating system name.
+   -  --transport = Default: "registry".
+How to obtain the image.
+Valid options are: oci, oci-archive, or registry.
+   -  --url = Specify the ``<CONTAINER_REGISTRY>/<CONTAINER_REGISTRY_PROJECT>/<CONTAINER_NAME>:<CONTAINER_IMAGE`` to use.

 -  %packages = A list of packages, separated by a newline, to be installed.
 End the list of packages by using ``%end``.
 -  part or partition = Manually create partitions.